andrelago13/andrelago13.github.io/talks.md

 Learn about what life is like as a Software Engineer at Google: not just the food, fun and other perks, but most importantly what are the practices that make Google's products great and that help us improve as engineers!

-## MsC thesis: Conversational Bot for Complex Smart Space Management, Porto (Jul 2018)
+## MsC thesis: "Conversational Bot for Complex Smart Space Management", Porto (Jul 2018)

 * [Slides](https://docs.google.com/presentation/d/1xdLa_xOsn_Lrny7VXcrjRBWad9XSrye0Z_wXWO9-Cl0/edit?usp=sharing)

 This was the presentation of my Master's thesis, which consisted on the development of a voice assistant capable of managing complex events on an IoT environment without requiring any visual User Interface or any physical interactions.
 I talk a bit about this project [here](/projects).

-## Get that dream job at Google at [Hello World Conference](https://www.facebook.com/helloworldconf/), Porto (Feb 15, 2018)
+## "Get that dream job at Google" at [Hello World Conference](https://www.facebook.com/helloworldconf/), Porto (Feb 15, 2018)

 * [Slides](https://docs.google.com/presentation/d/1B3pcuySb5N9kZdmzvNsPdC7eE7qiKrdESVHiXxCiEjE/edit?usp=sharing)